GetPageSpeed/nginx-extras-docs/docs/modules/pta.md

 ---

 title: "Period of Time Authentication module for NGINX"
 description: "RPM package nginx-module-pta.
 PTA (Period of Time Authentication) module is a module for NGINX.
 Using PTA you can control access to your contents.
-PTA calculates a encrypted query string that includes an expiration time and a path of the content. "
+PTA calculates a encrypted query string that includes an expiration time and a path of the content."

 ---